canonical/microk8s/docs/build.md

   ```dtd
           "nodename_file_optional": true,
   ```
-- The sys `mountpath` is commented out.
+- The `mount-bpffs` pod is commented out.
 This disables eBPF support but allows the CNI to deploy inside an LXC container.

 ## Running the tests locally